 You can begin to recover dopamine sensitivity (and taste sensitivity) in as little as 2 weeks, but would notice larger changes in 30 days.
 What happens is the more you eat these dopamine-spiking junk foods, the more of these foods it takes to get the same spike in dopamine.
 If you were to take a break from the junk, you'd notice that you are more sensitized.
 It will take much less sugar or junk food to get the same effect, which will make it hard for you to eat the same amounts.
 If you go 30 days without soda, you'll realize just how overly sweet soda really is.
 It's the same level of sweetness it was before, but your tongue and brain were both numb to it.

 Shop the perimeter and use the “5 or less” ingredients rule.

 By shopping around the perimeter of grocery stores, you can avoid most processed and packaged foods.
 If it's not in your house, you won't eat it.

-Another tactic is to start buying foods with less ingredients.
+Another tactic is to start buying foods with fewer ingredients.
 Food products with more than 5 ingredients are more likely loaded with additives that have the sole purpose of making you eat more.

-It takes time to develop a healthy relationship with food, but it has to come from a place of love.
-It also takes time to undo the mental connections you've made between food and emotions.
-If you view food as a vehicle for nourishment, you will see eating healthy as a way to love your body and improve your health.
+It takes time to develop a healthy relationship with food, but it has to come from the mindset of health-building, not punishment, and not coping.
 Always ask yourself if you're eating for hunger... or for some other reason.